Edit a report

 <Tab title="W&B App">

 Enter a forward slash (`/`) in the report to display a dropdown menu.
 From the dropdown, choose **Panel Grid**.
-This will automatically import the run set from the project the report was created from.
+W\&B automatically imports the run set from the project the report was created from.

 If you import a panel into a report, run names are inherited from the project.
 In the report, you can optionally [rename a run](/models/runs/#rename-a-run) to give the reader more context.
 The run is renamed only in the individual panel.
 If you clone the panel in the same report, the run is also renamed in the cloned panel.